I. Academic Advising

 Community-Engaged Learning makes it possible for students to examine the way the theories and the practical experiences of a particular discipline interact.
 It provides opportunities for observation and participation which are not available in the classroom.
 Depending on their academic interests, students are placed in a variety of organizations and agencies in the local community and elsewhere.
 The general supervision of Community-Engaged Learning rests with the Community-Engaged Learning Committee, a subcommittee of the Committee on Curricular Policy.
 Although the Community-Engaged Learning staff provides students with information about opportunities for Community Engaged Learning and supervises placements, it is the individual student’s faculty Community-Engaged Learning adviser who evaluates the merit of the proposed Community-Engaged Learning and decides upon the academic requirements for the awarding of credit.

 Faculty should only sponsor Community-Engaged Learning that seems to them to have significant academic value.
 Unless the Community-Engaged Learning experience is part of a well-defined semester-away program or will be qualitatively different from work previously done in the placement, students receive no more than one unit of credit for the same placement.
-To receive 1/2 unit of credit, the student is expected to complete at least 40 hours in the field; to receive one unit of credit, 80 hours should be completed.
+To receive 1/2 unit of credit, the student is expected to complete at least 40 hours of experiential work (in the field) and complete at least 30 hours of academic work; to receive one unit of credit, the student is expected to complete at least 80 hours of experiential work (in the field) and 60 hours hours of academic work, 80 hours should be completed.

 Faculty members supervising Community-Engaged Learning projects assume responsibility for the following: